 In his spare time, Dr. Morris enjoys playing golf.

-J. Trent Magruder, M.D., specializes in cardiothoracic surgery and is board-certified by both the American Board of Cardiothoracic Surgery and the American Board of Surgery.
-Dr. Magruder's clinical interests include coronary revascularization using multi-arterial grafting strategies, valvular heart disease, aortic pathology (aneurysmal disease), and heart failure therapies.
+J. Trent Magruder, MD, is a board-certified cardiothoracic surgeon, with dual certifications from both the American Board of Thoracic Surgery and the American Board of Surgery.
+Specializing in cutting-edge techniques, Dr. Magruder's clinical expertise includes coronary revascularization with advanced multi-arterial grafting strategies, comprehensive treatment of valvular heart disease, aortic surgery (including aneurysms), robotic cardiothoracic surgery, and innovative heart failure therapies.